twentyOne2x/attnmarkets-docs/docs/users/for-liquidity-providers.md

 Yield comes from:

-- interest and fees on revenue advances,
+- interest and revenues on revenue advances,
 - spreads on revenue-backed credit lines,
 - any economics shared from more complex deals (like hybrid vesting+revenue structures).